Polynomially restricted operator growth in dynamically integrable models: Abstract

 \section{Abstract}

-We provide a framework to determine the upper bound to the complexity of a computing a given observable with respect to a Hamiltonian.
-By considering the Heisenberg evolution of the observable, we show that each Hamiltonian defines an equivalence relation, causing the operator space to be partitioned into equivalence classes.
-Any operator within a specific class never leaves its equivalence class during the evolution.
-We provide a method to determine the dimension of the equivalence classes and evaluate it for various models, such as the $ XY $ chain and Kitaev model on trees.
-Our findings reveal that the complexity of operator evolution in the $XY$ model grows from the edge to the bulk, which is physically manifested as suppressed relaxation of qubits near the boundary.
-Our methods are used to reveal several new cases of simulable quantum dynamics, including a $XY$-$ZZ$ model which cannot be reduced to free fermions.
+We provide a framework to determine the upper bound for the complexity of computing the exact Heisenberg representation of a given operator with respect to a Hamiltonian.
+Working in Heisenberg picture, we show that each Hamiltonian defines an equivalence relation, causing the operator space to be partitioned into equivalence classes.
+Any operator within a specific class never leaves it during the evolution.
+We provide a method to determine the dimension of the equivalence classes and evaluate it for various models, such as the $XY$ chain and Kitaev model on trees.
+For classes with a dimensionality that is not excessively large, one can use our framework to compute exact Heisenberg representation of any operator within this class.
+Our findings reveal that the complexity of operator evolution in these models grows from the edge to the bulk, which is physically manifested as suppressed relaxation of qubits near the boundary.
+Our methods are used to reveal several new cases of simulable quantum dynamics, such as $XY$ evolution augmented with certain non-Clifford single-qubit gates.
+We also introduce a $XY$-$ZZ$ model where the dimension of an equivalence class, while exponential in the system size, grows considerably slower than could be naively anticipated, which entails practical computational advantage when simulating finite systems.
+Furthermore, we demonstrate how to apply our method to time-dependent Hamiltonians and dissipative systems.